 Consider these drawbacks before diving headlong into GasBuddy:

 - Pay With GasBuddy Isn’t Accepted At All Stations.
 Pay With GasBuddy is accepted at 95% of all U.S. gas stations, according to GasBuddy.
-That leaves 1 in 20 U.S. gas stations out, including those operating under the Exxon Mobil brand; associated with warehouse stores such as BJs, Costco, and Sam’s Club; and operated by Texas superstore chain H-E-B. If these stations are your typical go-to’s, GasBuddy may not be for you.
+That leaves approximately 1 in 20 U.S. gas stations out, including those operating under the Exxon Mobil brand; associated with warehouse stores such as BJs, Costco, and Sam’s Club; and operated by Texas superstore chain H-E-B. If these stations are your typical go-to’s, GasBuddy may not be for you.

 - Pay With GasBuddy Doesn’t Build Credit.
 Pay With GasBuddy is a debit card that connects directly to your checking account.
 While that’s good news for credit-impaired members who may struggle to qualify for a premium gas credit card, it’s not ideal for those hoping to build credit with timely payments and responsible use.
 For that, you’ll need a proper credit card that reports payment patterns to the major credit reporting bureaus or an alternative credit-building method.